How To Remain Optimistic When In Times Of Adversity

 For sudden uncontrollable setbacks, such as an unexpected health issue, they’ll use problem focused coping.
 They’ll keep their negative emotional response in check.

 What they’ll do is seek out emotional support.
-Some may turn to faith or if they’re not spiritual, they cope.
+Some may turn to faith or if they’re not spiritual, they learn to manage.

 When attempting to accept their new altered state of life, they’ll face their challenge head on, while not attempting to run away or avoid the problem.